 Quebec’s milk production is an important mechanism in the economy of all regions of Quebec.
-The some 12,000 dairy farm operators throughout the entire province market approximately 3 billion litres of milk every year with a farm gate value of over $2 billion, or 29% of the total farm cash receipts in Quebec.
-Every year, dairy farms in Quebec invest nearly $350 million to maintain or improve their facilities.
-In Quebec, in 2011, the dairy farms provided 83,096 direct, indirect and induced jobs throughout the commodity chain, and contributed $5.49 billion to the Canadian gross domestic product (GDP).
-Dairy production in 2011 generated taxes of $1.26 billion for the various levels of government, including $678 million for the federal government, $454 million for the Quebec government and $123 million for the municipalities.
+The some 10,350 dairy farm operators throughout the entire province market more than 3 billion litres of milk every year with a farm gate value of over $2,86 billion, or 24% of the total farm cash receipts in Quebec.
+Every year, dairy farms in Quebec invest more than $430 million to maintain or improve their facilities.
+In Quebec, in 2019, the dairy farms provided 64,836 direct, indirect and induced jobs throughout the commodity chain, and contributed $5.3 billion to the Canadian gross domestic product (GDP).
+Dairy production generated taxes of $1.028 billion for the various levels of government.

-Nearly 37% of Canada’s farm cash receipts from milk production come from Quebec, which makes it the highest milk producing province in Canada.
+Nearly 36% of Canada’s farm cash receipts from milk production come from Quebec, which makes it the highest milk producing province in Canada.
 Quebec is the province that produces the highest volume of milk and has the highest number of farms involved in milk production.
-Milk production ranks third among Canadian agricultural activities, with 12.5% of the some $41 billion in total farm cash receipts.
+Milk production ranks third among Canadian agricultural activities, with nearby 11% of the some $41 billion in total farm cash receipts.

 Climate conditions, pluviometry and soil have always given Quebec advantages in the production of grasses and pastures.
 Quebec’s abundant supply of high-quality forage has always been a key asset in its milk production.

 Quebec’s dairy farms have an average herd of 78 cows and deliver nearly 700,000 litres of milk per year.
 In Canada, the average herd is 98 cows.
 Quebec has approximately 4,643 dairy farms throughout its farmable territory compared to more of 9,950 in the entire country of Canada.